pibako/yapsd/README.md

 # Installation script for Debian Squeeze Box
+## WHY?
+- there is plenty of passenger-stack out there but none of them work

+# Procedure
 ## pre :install
 - log in to your VPS slice using root account
 - execute ```passwd``` to change root password